MinetestForFun/minercantile/readme.md

 - The shop admin can choose to keep it always opened or to close it automatically at night.

+- Even the system is supposed to stay independant, the admin can add or remove money from the store for prices regulation.

 HAPPY TRADING!